Bostonia is published in print three times a year and updated weekly on the web.

 Journalist and humanitarian Matthew Trevithick, a former BU rowing champion, was one of five Americans released from prison by the Iranian government on Saturday, January 16.
-The Hingham native had been studying Farsi in Tehran at the time of his arrest, and had been held for 40 days in the notorious Evin Prison in Tehran.
-He was met by his family at an emotional homecoming at Logan Airport Sunday evening.
+The Hingham, Mass., native had been studying Farsi in Tehran at the time of his arrest, and had been held for 40 days in the notorious Evin Prison in Tehran.
+He was met by his family at an emotional homecoming at Logan Airport January 17.
 His release was separate from that of the four Iranian Americans also freed.
 The Wall Street Journal reports that Trevithick’s release was not part of a negotiated prisoner swap that called for the United States to release seven Iranians, and the Boston Globe reports that Secretary of State John Kerry (Hon.’05) personally pressed for his release in negotiations that were so fraught with risk that Trevithick’s family was instructed not to mention his detainment.

 The prisoner swap, which included the release of Washington Post journalist Jason Rezaian, winner of BU’s 2015 Hugo Shong Reporting on Asia Award, who had been held in Evin Prison since July 2014, came just hours prior to an announcement that the United States and European nations were lifting sanctions they had imposed on Iran because of its nuclear program.
-The New York Times reports that the actions came after international inspectors determined that Iran had dismantled parts of its nuclear program.
+The Times reports that the actions came after international inspectors determined that Iran had dismantled parts of its nuclear program.

 No reason has been given for Trevithick’s arrest and detainment, which was not reported to US officials.
-The Boston Globe reports that US officials received confirmation of Trevithick’s detainment in December after his family had become concerned for his safety.
+The Globe reports that US officials received confirmation of Trevithick’s detainment in December after his family had become concerned for his safety.
 Amelia Newcomb, Trevithick’s mother, told the Globe that the family received a monitored phone call from her son about halfway through his imprisonment.

 Trevithick (CGS’06, CAS’08) is known to many in the BU community for his efforts, chronicled in a 2013 Bostonia story, to launch a rowing team in Kabul, Afghanistan, where he was director of communications for the American University of Afghanistan from 2010 to 2014.
 The six-foot-four-inch 2008 Head of the Charles silver medalist has an abiding passion for competitive rowing and for cultures of the Middle East.
 He studied Arabic at BU, where he majored in international relations.
 According to his website, after graduating Trevithick joined the Woodrow Wilson International Center for Scholars in Washington, D.C., where he worked as a research assistant for writer Robin Wright on her book Rock the Casbah: Rage and Rebellion across the Muslim World, which won an Overseas Press Club award for Best Nonfiction Title in 2012.
 He also worked at Georgetown University’s Center for Contemporary Arab Studies.